Representations of automorphism groups on the homology of matroids: Introduction

-Also the isomorhism between $\textit{2}.$ and $\textit{3}.$ is a consequence of a more general phenomenon: indeed, in Section \ref{section:crosscut} we develop an equivariant version of Folkman's machinery of \emph{cross-cuts} \cite{folk}: see in particular our Theorem \ref{teo:crosscutfixed}.
+Also the isomorphism between $(2)$ and $(3)$ is a consequence of a more general phenomenon: indeed, in Section \ref{section:crosscut} we develop an equivariant version of Folkman's machinery of \emph{cross-cuts} \cite{folk}: see in particular our Theorem \ref{teo:crosscutfixed}.

 In Section \ref{section:matroid} we specialize our results to the case of matroids, obtaining the above-mentioned isomorphisms.